GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

 Analyzing visitor sentiment and forecasting ride waiting times are crucial to improving the guest experience.
-In this challenge, you will use BigQuery ML and the new BigQuery Studio Data Science Agent to perform automated sentiment classification on reviews, train a time-series forecasting model to predict future waiting times, and build unsupervised classification and ranking models to categorize attractions by intensity.
+In this challenge, you will use BigQuery ML and the BigQuery Data Science Agent to perform automated sentiment classification on reviews, train a time-series forecasting model to predict future waiting times, and build unsupervised classification and ranking models to categorize attractions by intensity.

 ### Description

-#### Task 3.1: Automated Sentiment Analysis with BQ Studio Data Science Agent
+#### Task 3.1: Automated Sentiment Analysis with BigQuery Data Science Agent

 Rather than writing Python code from scratch, you will leverage the new **Data Science Agent** in BigQuery Studio to accelerate your analysis.